Dynamic tables in Snowflake

 Automating incremental data loading

-With ADE, dynamic tables can be created based on metadata.
+With ADE, dynamic tables can be created with Physical type DYNAMIC_TABLE.
 ADE’s rich set of metadata variables enable the generation of environment-specific dynamic tables tailored to your needs.

 See also: